Considering UV Treatments? Assessment comes first.

 Understanding UV Treatment suitability.

-Not everyone is suitable for UV treatment.
+Not everyone is suitable for UV treatments (historically known as sunbeds).
 Factors such as skin type, medical history, medication use, previous UV exposure, and individual risk factors all play an important role in determining whether treatment may be appropriate.
 Here's a closer look at some of the factors considered during your consultation.

 Fitzpatrick Skin Type